mapbiomas-brazil/accuraccy/README.md

   * Python 3.7 or above

   * scikit-learn library for Python

+  * pandas library for Python

+  * pyarrow and fastparquet library for Python

   **Recommendations**:
    * For Windows, install [Miniconda - Python 3.7](https://docs.conda.io/en/latest/miniconda.html) or above and add it to the system variable PATH like: